-The sun is but a freezing ball,
+The sun is but a frozen ball,

 It rises slow or not at all,